 The site revealed that for more than a decade, banks have been able to pay very low rates to depositors.
 And when the Fed cut interest rates in the financial crisis, it ushered in the era of low interest rates that allowed banks to borrow cheaply and earn handsome profits from lending.

 Now, things have changed.
-The Fed has raised its borrowing standard at a rapid pace over the past year in an effort to curb inflation, but banks have been slow to increase the rates they offer customers, worried about what that will mean on their margins, he says.
+The Fed has raised its borrowing standard at a rapid pace over the past year in an effort to curb inflation, but banks have been slow to increase the rates they offer customers, worried regarding what that will mean on their margins, he says.

 On the tenth of this month, the US authorities announced the closure of the Silicon Valley Bank, which is close to the technology community, and which suddenly found itself in a state of severe insolvency, and entrusted the management of its deposits to the US Federal Deposit Insurance Corporation (FDIC).

-Some financial executives and investors have grown increasingly concerned that the collapse of Silicon Valley Bank (SVB) could have a domino effect on other banks in the United States unless regulators find a buyer this weekend to protect uninsured deposits.
+Some financial executives and investors have grown increasingly concerned that the collapse of Silicon Valley Bank (SVB) might have a domino effect on other banks in the United States unless regulators find a buyer this weekend to protect uninsured deposits.